johangly/Johangly/README.md

   🔵 My name is Johangly Sucre and i am a Frontend Web Developer 💻

-  🔶 I have knowledge in HTML, Javascript, CSS, Sass, Bootstrap and Figma, I can make an excellent layout and a good design, I have been an illustrator before being    Frontend Developer, that's why I want to specialize in doing layout.
+  🔶 I have knowledge in HTML, Javascript, CSS, Sass, Bootstrap, Tailwind, React and Figma, I can make an excellent layout, systems, algorithms and a good design.

  ### 🔭 I’m currently working on: